Andalusian Spanish: Other general features

 Andalusian Spanish phonology includes a large number of other distinctive features, compared to other dialects.
 Many of these are innovations, especially lenitions and mergers, and some of Andalusian Spanish's most distinct lenitions and mergers occur in the syllable coda.
 Most broadly, these characteristics include yeísmo, the pronunciation of the j sound like the English /[h]/, velarization of word- and phrase-final //n// to /[ŋ]/, elision of //d// between vowels, and a number of reductions in the syllable coda, which includes occasionally merging the consonants //l// and //r// and leniting or even eliding most syllable-final consonants.
 A number of these features, so characteristic of Spain's south, may have ultimately originated in Astur-leonese speaking areas of north-western Spain, where they can still be found.

 The leniting of syllable-final consonants is quite frequent in middle-class speech, and some level of lenition is sociolinguistically unmarked within Andalusia, forming part of the local standard.
 That said, Andalusian speakers do tend to reduce the rate of syllable-final lenition in formal speech.

 Yeísmo, or the merging of //ʎ// into //ʝ//, is general in most of Andalusia, and may likely be able to trace its origin to Astur-leonese settlers.
 That said, pockets of a distinction remain in rural parts of Huelva, Seville, and Cadiz.
-This merger has since spread to most of Latin American Spanish, and, in recent decades, to most of urban Peninsular Spanish.
+This merger has since spread to most of Latin American Spanish, Canarian Spanish and, in recent decades, to most of urban Peninsular Spanish.